 How to Stock Sugar & 8 Sensible Reasons Why You Should

-If you’re like most people, sugar is probably one of the last things on your mind when stocking your pantry, particularly for a longer-term and for emergencies.
-However, sugar can actually be a valuable addition to your food storage.
+If you’re like most people, sugar is probably one of the last things on your mind when stocking your pantry, particularly for the longer term and for emergencies.
+However, sugar can be a valuable addition to your food storage.
 Here are a few reasons why you should stock sugar:

 1. Sugar Has a Long Shelf Life

-When stored properly, sugar can last for years.
-This makes it a great option for long-term food storage.
+Sugar can last for years when stored properly, making it an excellent option for long-term food storage.

 2. Sugar is a Versatile Ingredient

-It can be used in sweet and savory dishes alike.
-Whether you’re baking a cake or making a stir-fry, sugar can help to enhance the flavors of most foods.
+Sugar can be used in sweet and savory dishes alike.
+Whether baking a cake or making a stir-fry, it can enhance the flavors of most foods.

 3. It’s an Essential Ingredient in Baking